Carlo Ancelotti: Real Madrid calling card enough to end Everton stay, but new manager must grow with club's project

-There is no escaping the risk that came with Everton appointing a manager of Carlo Ancelotti's pedigree within the game 18 months ago.
+There is no escaping the risk that came with Everton appointing a manager of Carlo Ancelotti's standing within the game 18 months ago.

 In opting to pursue the Italian over other candidates that included David Moyes, Everton knew the potential for a more illustrious club - especially with a track record of success under his stewardship - expressing an interest should their house need putting back in order.